-Four CEP staff members, Roc, Peter, and Jackie are certified to provide home energy score assessments.
+Four CEP staff members, Roc, Peter, Jackie, and Geoff are certified to provide home energy score assessments.
 Community Energy Project can work around your schedule with appointments on evenings and weekends.
 Our assessments are a flat rate, regardless of the size of the home.

 For low-income households, Community Energy Project is contracted through the City of Portland’s Bureau of Planning and Sustainability to provide home energy score assessments at NO COST.